Manuk

 Manuk is an uninhabited volcanic island located in the Banda Sea, Indonesia.
-Administratively it is part of the Maluku Tengah Regency, Maluku Province.
+Administratively it is part of the Central Maluku Regency, Maluku Province.

 Manuk means bird in various Austronesian languages.

 Mount Manuk

 Mount Manuk is a truncated andesitic volcano on Manuk Island.
 Rising 3,000 m from the sea floor, it is the easternmost volcano of the Banda Arc chain that forms a volcanic island.
 No confirmed historical eruptions are known from Manuk.